pietaa8/web-prac-app/README.md

 <strong> 20701049 </strong>

 Project Overview:
 This project is a web based platform designed to streamline the appointment and consultation process between legal professionals and clients.
-It allows users to register, choose legal consultants, book appointments (in-person or virtual), and pay online using a secure payment gateway.
+It allows users to register, choose legal consultants, book appointments, and pay online using a secure payment gateway.
 Legal consultants can manage their schedules, view client details, and provide updates.
 Admins have full control over system management, including monitoring users, consultants, and transactions.